 Here’s an example of process flow with multiple activities, each performing a discreet function on the data as it flows from source to target application.

-(Figure: A sample process design in Adeptia AIS)
+(Figure: A sample process design in Adeptia's solution)

 When designing a process flow you can include decision nodes that can route data to different activities at runtime based on routing conditions such as checking for exceptions, checking for specific data or context values, or any other business rules that can determine the routing behavior of a message in a process flow.
 Content based routing can be handled through Gateways or decision nodes where users can define expression conditions on how or when the data needs to be passed to the next activity or sub-process based on the evaluations performed by the conditional rules.